 Wet Wood Vs Dry Wood

 Dry wood is far easier to split than wet or green wood.
 Dry wood will also burn cleaner and easier.
-Wet or green wood will leave creosote which is highly flammable in your chimney and wood stove or fireplace.
+Wet or green wood will leave creosote which is highly flammable in your chimney, woodstove or fireplace.
 As the old timers say, season for a season.

 There is a bit of controversy on whether or not to use a cutting or chopping block.
 We prefer to use one so that we aren’t hitting the dirt and dulling our ax blade.
 If you learned differently then don’t use one.